 Under the Education Amendments Act and as mandated by the Department of Education's, Office of Civil Rights, all first-year students are required to successfully complete Yeshiva University's "Lasting Choices: Preventing Sexual Assault" e-Learning Workshop.
-Additional information is provided at Orientation.
+Additional

 All students are required to complete this training within one month of their first day of Orientation.